AndreBaltazar8/ablac/README.md

 make clean         # remove generated files
 ```

-On an empty build directory, `make` downloads the checksum-pinned compiler from
+On an empty build directory, `make` downloads a checksum-pinned compiler from
+the `v0.2.0` release on x86-64 Linux/Intel macOS or `v0.2.1` on Apple Silicon,
-the `v0.2.0` GitHub release and immediately recompiles the current `src/` graph.
+then immediately recompiles the current `src/` graph.
 No C++ compiler implementation or generated-C bootstrap is involved.

 ## Using the compiler